About the Copyright Claims Board

 The Copyright Alternative in Small-Claims Enforcement (CASE) Act of 2020 established the Copyright Claims Board (CCB), a tribunal located in the Copyright Office and available as a voluntary alternative to federal court.

 The CCB is an efficient, streamlined way to resolve copyright disputes involving claims seeking damages of up to $30,000 and is designed to be less expensive and faster than bringing a case in a federal court.
-The Copyright Office is developing procedures to handle these disputes and an electronic filing and case management system to be used by the CCB.
-The CCB is expected to start accepting claims in spring 2022.
+The Copyright Office has developed procedures to handle these disputes as well as “eCCB,” an electronic filing and case management system.

-In the meantime, you can read more here about what the CCB is, why you might want to participate in a CCB proceeding, and its progress toward opening.
+You can read more about what the CCB is and why you might want to participate in a CCB proceeding here.

 Key Features of the CCB

 Here are the key features of the CCB:

 - The CCB is accessible to anyone, with or without an attorney.
 CCB proceedings are designed to be clearly understood and usable by anyone, even without legal training.
 Users of the CCB are permitted to have an attorney but can also represent themselves.

 - CCB procedures are streamlined and conducted online.
 CCB proceedings involve far less money and time than federal court lawsuits.
 Participants in CCB proceedings are only required to provide limited basic documents and information, as opposed to the more complicated and costly process of exchanging evidence in federal lawsuits.
 CCB proceedings do not include the formal motions used in federal court, and any hearings are held remotely through video conferences.